L5Modular/L5Modular/README.md

 <br>

 ##### `php artisan make:module:translation`
-This command generates a job into a module.
+This command generates a translation into a module.
 By passing in the corresponding option you can define in which module the translation should be generated.
 <details>
     <summary>Description / Usage / Arguments / Options</summary>